-So, you’ve been invited to a traditional Indian Hindu wedding.
+So, you’ve been invited to your first traditional Indian Hindu wedding.
 You are in for a treat, and also some work.
-What is rarely witnessed at these elaborate celebrations is all the effort, energy, and preparation that go into orchestrating the 3+ days of events, which marry colorful fabrics, robust, rich food flavors and pulsating rhythms.
+Hindu weddings are quite extravagant.
+What people don’t see at these elaborate celebrations is all the effort, energy, and preparation that go into orchestrating the 3+ days of events, which marry colorful fabrics, robust, rich food flavors and pulsating rhythms.
 Then again, masters of any craft have the incredible ability of making the most difficult tasks look effortless.

 Event & Attire Shortlist

 Don’t wear red (one of the bride’s colors), or white (a color worn for Hindu funerals).